AnusreeKS/DSnML/README.md

-## Module 1 Assignmnet
+# Module 1 Assignment

 Cleaned raw data with power query
-Created appropriate pivot tables based on bike sales Created a dynamic dashboard to better understand the data and trends in the data
+Created appropriate pivot tables based on bike sales Created a dynamic dashboard to better understand the data and trends in the given dataset

 # Power BI - Assignment 1